mategyerek/Capstone-RAG-project/README.md

 This section will describe how to reproduce the results in our presentation.
 To run the more demanding parts in a reasonable time, GPU inference is recommended which involves special setup and hardware.
 ### Setting up the environment
 Clone this repository (please make sure to not commit anything, as you can only have read-write access).
-Make sure to use python 3.12.4.
-Run `pip install -r requirements.txt` to install all the required modules.
+Make sure to use python 3.12.
+Run `pip install -r requirements_loose.txt` (requirements.txt is included for exact versions used, but is probably not portable) to install all the required modules.
 Download the data from https://huggingface.co/datasets/vidore/syntheticDocQA_energy_test_ocr_chunk/tree/main.
 Place the contents (`test-00000-of-00002.parquet` and `test-00000-of-00002.parquet`) into `Capstone-RAG-project/data`.

 This should take care of the basic setup, but if any modules are missing just install them with pip.